 Marilyn, named Yummy by Nicole, her niece, epitomized the definition of ubiquitous.
 In her years as Director of Special Events and Publications, she made all the “trains” run on time.
-Our Graland Jill of all trades photographed so many events I have lost count.
+Our Graland jill-of -all trades ( and "mastery" of all) photographed so many events I have lost count.

-As Ben Duke noted in the excerpt from the Master Teachers’ luncheon in 20111, Marilyn was the lady who knew everything, even where the skeletons were buried -- I should know, for I helped her.
+As Ben Duke noted in the excerpt from the Master Teachers’ luncheon in 20111, Marilyn was the lady who knew everything, even where the skeletons were buried -- I should know, for I helped her bury them.

 “Marilyn, you display the very spirit Georgia Nelson sought when founding Graland: you nurture, you love, you know beautifully how to lead, how to follow, and to share.
 You have for twenty years demonstrated your love of the institution, its traditions, its quirks, and its spirit.”

 Graland Country Day School is a private school in Denver, Colorado, serving students in preschool, kindergarten, elementary, and middle school.
 Founded in Denver in 1924, Graland incorporates a rich, experiential learning approach in a traditional classroom setting, emphasizing the development of globally and socially conscious leaders who excel academically.